 Stick your fingers in the soil of the plant.
 Notice if the soil is already moist enough.
 If your finger cannot get into the soil since it’s dry, then it’s time to water.
 On the other hand, if the top inch is fairly moist, then it has enough water.
 When you reach an inch deep and your finger is dry, then the plant will need some watering.

-Again, this however will not apply for all plants.
+Again, this however will not apply to all plants.
 But most of the time, if the topsoil is dry, the plant needs water.
-You can also make use of a device called moisture meter.
+You can also make use of a device called a moisture meter.
 It will tell you if the plant requires water.
 You can purchase this device from any store that sells indoor plant watering devices.

 Keep a Close Watch on the Leaves